cyapa/react-blog/README.md

 ## Special notes

- - I did not spend too much time providing the perfect User interface with richer stylings.
-Hope that's okay
+ - Did not spend too much time providing the perfect User interface with richer stylings
  - The linting on server side is not yet configured
  - KMS is not configured to store secret keys such as database connections
- - If you require any additional information please feel free to reach out to me